sytseng/CS109a_Final_Project_Fall_2018/new_NNCF10000_spotify.md

 # Random NNCF Model <a name="Random-NNCF"></a>
 ## Neural Collaborative Filtering (NNCF)
 ***
-Besides classical matrix factorization, we also implemented the neural network version of collaborative filtering: using deep network model to perform matrix factorization, as well as allowing extra playlist-track mixing.

-The code implemented here was adopted from this 2017 WWW paper on __[Neural Collaborative Filtering](https://www.comp.nus.edu.sg/~xiangnan/papers/ncf.pdf)__ and a comprehensive __[blogpost](https://nipunbatra.github.io/blog/2017/neural-collaborative-filtering.html)__ written by Dr. Nipun Batra, Assistant Professor in Computer Science Department at IIT Gandhinagar.
 We applied the architecture of the NNCF model to the same subset of data consisting of randomly selected 10,000 playlists, training the network to perform binary classifcation on playlist-track pairs (predicting 0 vs. 1), and evaluated the model performance.

 ***
 First we import the libraries.